WilliamWang303/dense-clutter-grasp/README.md

 ### Train
 To prevent over-fitting, the revisions are:
-* Used pre-trained ResNet-50 as backbone
+* Use pre-trained ResNet-50 as backbone
-* Fine-tuned parameters not in the backbone
+* Fine-tune parameters not in the backbone
-* Reduced types of anchors from 5 to 3
+* Reduce types of anchors from 5 to 3

 ### Evaluation
 The results of mAP for RGB and RGB-D image as two types of inputs are respectively, 0.901 and 0.924.

 ## Denoise Autoencoder
-Denoise Autoencoder is based on [repository](https://github.com/DLR-RM/AugmentedAutoencoder) implemented by DLR-RM.
+The code for Denoise Autoencoder is based on [repository](https://github.com/DLR-RM/AugmentedAutoencoder) implemented by DLR-RM.
 To estimate views more correctly, we redefine the loss function as L2 loss plus perceptual loss.
 The details are shown in following figure and our paper.
 ![](images/ae.png)